bashrc2/epicyon/README.md

 This is one proposed way that OCAP could work.

  * Works from person to person, not instance to instance.
+Actor-oriented capabilities.
  * Produces negligible additional network traffic
  * Works in the same way between people on different instances or the same instance
  * People can alter what their followers can do on an individual basis